 1. Job Prospects

-As practical as it sounds, discussing about job prospects is a must when deciding on the choice of university.
-After all, it is what the school prepares you for supposedly, at the end of the 3 or 4 years.
+As practical as it sounds, discussing about job prospects is a must when deciding on your choice of university.
+After all, it is what the school supposedly prepares you for by the end of the 3 or 4 years.
 If you intend to work overseas upon graduation, you may want to consider a university that is better known on a global scale.
-Among the 4 local universities, NUS is placed highest in the worldwide university ranking, whichever one that you refer to.
+Among the 6 local universities, NUS is placed highest in the worldwide university ranking, whichever one that you refer to.
 Most people in the far corners of the world will only recognize NUS as the only university in Singapore.
 By virtue of its name, people will take that it is the best university.

 However, if you are like most people, you will plan to work locally upon graduation , then you will look at prestige differently.
 For example, SMU, NUS and NTU all have very strong and recognized business schools in Singapore.
 There are various debates on which business school is the best and there is no conclusion, but SMU business graduates command the highest average pay.